creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-22-Pseudo_label_domain_generalization.md

 The training objective: $$L=L_s+\beta*L_{cacps}$$

-During infrerence, predictions from the two networks are averaged to give the final results.
+During inference, predictions from the two networks are averaged to give the final results.

 ## Implementation